rediscovery-io/remo-python/README.md

 <br/>

-To read more about Remo and download it, visit [remo.ai](http://remo.ai) (the website is still under construction :) )
+To read more about Remo and install it, visit [remo.ai](http://remo.ai) (the website is still under construction)

 <br/>